snghiem/FinancialEconometrics/README.md

-R scripts for Financial Econometrics class from Rupert (2011)
+R script solutions for Financial Econometrics class from [Statistics and Data Analysis for Financial Engineering by Rupert (2011)](https://people.orie.cornell.edu/davidr/SDAFE/)